 3.17.
-Pricing Formulas Not applicable.
+Pricing Formulas

 3.18.
-Other Dealing Conventions 3.18.1.
-Capacity to Deal It is the responsibility of the counterparty to a transaction to ensure that their counterpart dealer is an authorised dealer for that entity.
+Other Dealing Conventions

+3.18.1.
+Capacity to Deal

+It is the responsibility of the counterparty to a transaction to ensure that their counterpart dealer is an authorised dealer for that entity.

 However, if an authorised dealer enters into negotiations or shows a price for a transaction, all other dealers are entitled, without further enquiry, to assume in all dealings that the counterparty's authorised dealer has in place all necessary authorities and delegations to enter into the transaction.
 It is inappropriate for a counterparty to require other dealers to take the risk that the counterparty's dealer is trading without authority by advising the counterparty of the dealer's dealing limits.

-3.18.2.
-Exclusions

-Unless otherwise agreed, the transaction of an LGC, STC or GREC Commodity under any Product will exclude any generated from wood waste.

 4. Confirmation

 4.1.
 Timing

 Written confirmation of transactions will be initiated by the Seller and then authorised and returned by the Buyer.
 The parties may agree to vary these arrangements from time to time.

 The Seller should send the signed Confirmation no later than the Business Day following the trade date and the Buyer should return it counter-signed by the next Business Day after that.

 4.2.
 Obligations of Dealers

 The trader should enter the deal in a timely manner to enable written confirmations to be sent out in accordance with Section 4.1.

 If one party to a deal wishes to affirm it, the trader, or another suitably authorised employee, should contact the counterparty to verbally affirm it.
 Ideally such affirmations should be done within one hour of the trade but at the latest by close of business the same day.

 4.3.
 Documentation

-For each Commodity, counterparties should refer to the ISDA®-based agreement, with the terms and conditions as outlined in the subscription-based "Guide to Australian OTC Transactions."
+Counterparties should refer to the ISDA®-based agreement, with the terms and conditions as outlined in Section 3.11 of the subscription-based "Guide to Australian OTC Transactions."

 4.4.
 Other Confirmation Conventions

-Not applicable.

 5. Settlement

 5.1.
 Physical Settlements

-Environmental Products contracts are physically settled.
+ACCU contracts are physically settled.
 The payment date and transfer date are the dates specified in the contract.

 5.2.
-Cash Settlements

-Not applicable.

-5.3.
-Other Settlements Conventions Not applicable.
+Other Settlements Conventions